The Five Most Likely Explanations for Long Delayed Echoes

 will only herewith confirm that I really heard this echo."

 After having spent several days at the National Library in Oslo going through the files of Professor Størmer, I found that J. Hals (1890-1942), a civil engineer with a keen interest in radio, had already been listening for echoes for a while [Hals, 1934].
 His results led to more investigations and collaboration between van der Pol at Philips in the Netherlands and the group in Oslo.
 The experiments involved regular test transmissions from the Netherlands and at times from Indonesia.
 They lasted for two years from early 1928 and is probably the largest effort ever undertaken to study LDEs.
 The most spectacular result was simultaneous observations in Norway and the Netherlands of echoes of the PCJJ signals at a wavelength of 31.4 meters (9.55 MHz) on 24.
 October 1928 [v. d.
-Pol, 1928].
-These results convinced most sceptics at the time that the effect is real.
+Pol, 1928], see figure to the right.
+These results convinced most sceptics at the time that the effect is real, and it is still probably the most compelling documentation there is of the existence of long delayed echoes.

 Echo signals were also heard in the UK by a group under the leadership of E. V. Appleton (Nobel prize in 1947 for his studies of the ionosphere).
 In January 1930 the test transmissions from PCJJ were terminated due the lack of conclusions regarding the mechanism behind the echoes and the cost of the experiment.
 There were also other experiments that were undertaken at the time, e.g. in France.
 In 1934 the World Radio Research League also conducted a series of experiments with transmitters in the UK and in Switzerland.
 There were many observations of echoes, but no new understanding of the phenomenon was gained.